Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Cluster patterns and separation formulas

 \end{defn}

-In the situation in \eqref{eq:Fmut1}, we have
+In the situation in \eqref{2eq:Fmut1}, we have

-Therefore, the mutation \eqref{eq:Fmut1} is involutive.
-We do not discuss the $\varepsilon$-expression for \eqref{eq:Fmut1}, because we do not use it here.
+Therefore, the mutation \eqref{2eq:Fmut1} is involutive.
+We do not discuss the $\varepsilon$-expression for \eqref{2eq:Fmut1}, because we do not use it here.

-The $F$-polynomials were originally introduced as the specialized $x$-variables with principal coefficients under the specialization $x_1=\dots=x_n=1$ in \cite{Fomin07}.
-The Laurent phenomenon applied to them yields the following important fact, which justifies the name {\em $F$-polynomials}.
+The $F$-polynomials were originally introduced as the specialized $x$-varia\-bles with principal coefficients under the specialization $x_1=\dots=x_n=1$ in \cite{Fomin07}.
+The Laurent phenomenon applied to them yields the following important fact, which justifies the name \emph{$F$-polynomials}.

 \begin{thm}[{\cite[Prop.~3.6]{Fomin07}}] For any $i=1,\dots,n$ and $t\in \bbT_n$, the rational function $F_{i;t}(\bfy)$ is a polynomial in $\bfy$ with coefficients in $\bbZ$. \end{thm}

 \begin{rem} In case we need to clarify the choice of the initial vertex $t_0$, we write $C$-matrices and others as, $C^{t_0}_t = (c^{t_0}_{ij;t})_{i,j=1}^n$, $\bfc_{i;t}^{t_0}$, $G^{t_0}_t = (g^{t_0}_{ij;t})_{i,j=1}^n$, $\bfg_{i;t}^{t_0}$, $F_{i;t}^{t_0}(\bfy)$.
 Conversely, if there is no confusion, we suppress the superscript $t_0$ as above for simplicity. \end{rem}